Deltares/hydromt/docs/user_guide/data_catalog/data_types.rst

 Multiple raster layers from different files are parsed using the **raster** driver.
 Each raster becomes a variable in the resulting RasterDataset based on its filename.
-The path to multiple files can be set using a sting glob or several keys, see description of the `uri` argument in the :ref:`yaml file description <data_yaml>`.
+The path to multiple files can be set using a glob string or several keys, see description of the ``uri`` argument in the :ref:`yaml file description <data_yaml>`.
 Note that the rasters should have identical grids.

 Here multiple .vrt files (dir.vrt, bas.vrt, etc.) are combined based on their variable